What role for Kurds in the ‘new’ Syria? They’re getting mixed messages.

 “The [Syrian] government has this master plan to form a new army, a new structure, and you have to fit in. ...
 They want to dilute the militias,” says Mr. Hamidi, who interviewed key officials on a recent trip to Syria and has interviewed General Abdi.
 The government expects SDF fighters, for example, to join the army not as a group but as individuals, and to not serve in their native region.

-Such conditions are anathema to the SDF, especially, which views itself as a necessary bulwark of protection for Syria’s Kurds.
+Such conditions are anathema to the SDF especially, which views itself as a necessary bulwark of protection for Syria’s Kurds.

 The Turkey factor

-Another challenge is that while Mr. Sharaa’s regime-toppling offensive enjoyed strong Turkish support, Turkey considers the SDF to be a Syrian offshoot of the Kurdistan Workers’ Party (PKK), which Turkey deems a “terrorist” group.
+Another challenge is that while Mr. al-Sharaa’s regime-toppling offensive enjoyed strong Turkish support, Turkey considers the SDF to be a Syrian offshoot of the Kurdistan Workers’ Party (PKK), which Turkey deems a terrorist group.

-In late February, from his prison cell in Turkey, PKK leader Abdullah Ocalan called on his fighters to “lay down their weapons” after a four-decade struggle, and to “dissolve” the PKK.
+In late February, from his prison cell in Turkey, PKK leader Abdullah Ocalan called on his fighters to “lay down their weapons” after a four-decade struggle and to “dissolve” the PKK.

 Mohammed Dirki, a Kurdish civil engineer living in Damascus, notes the American hand in the Syria-SDF deal.